U.S. News Rankings

 |School type||private, coed college|

 |Religious affiliation||American Baptist|

 When applying to Linfield College, it's important to note the application deadline is rolling, and the early action deadline is November 15.
-Scores for either the ACT or SAT test are due February 15.
-It is selective, with an acceptance rate of 76.2 percent and an early acceptance rate of 96.9 percent.
+It is selective, with an acceptance rate of 82.8 percent and an early acceptance rate of 97.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Linfield College is 12:1, and the school has 67.1 percent of its classes with fewer than 20 students.
-The most popular majors at Linfield College include: Business, Management, Marketing, and Related Support Services; Parks, Recreation, Leisure, and Fitness Studies; Social Sciences; Communication, Journalism, and Related Programs; and Education.
-The average freshman retention rate, an indicator of student satisfaction, is 81.2 percent.
+The student-faculty ratio at Linfield College is 11:1, and the school has 70.3 percent of its classes with fewer than 20 students.
+The most popular majors at Linfield College include: Business, Management, Marketing, and Related Support Services; Social Sciences; Parks, Recreation, Leisure, and Fitness Studies; Communication, Journalism, and Related Programs; and Education.
+The average freshman retention rate, an indicator of student satisfaction, is 83 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|